israakittaneh/SoloProject-html-css/README.md

 # SoloProject-html-css
-this project contain land page for instagarm ,,i created it by html ,css , some js ,,
+this project contain land page for instagarm ,,i created it by html ,css , some JQ ,,